BookerLoL/LearnConceptsInJava/src/main/java/design_patterns/null_object/readme.md

 Replaces the need for null checking by providing a class that does nothing

+- While not having to check for null is nice, `Optional` is a good alternative

 ```java
 interface Function {
     public void apply();